OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Now you have two options:

 - connect per SSH, `cd` to the bundle and locate the (encrypted) app binary, e.g. "Telegram X" for Telegram (you may copy it over to your computer or keep working on the device)
-- or decrypt and extract the app with e.g. Clutch (if compatible with your iOS version), frida-ios-dump or similar and inspect it on your computer using other tools apart from grep like binwalk or radare2
+- or decrypt and extract the app with e.g. Clutch (if compatible with your iOS version), frida-ios-dump or similar and inspect it on your computer using other tools apart from grep like Binwalk or Radare2

 ###### Extracting the Entitlements Plist from the App Binary

-If you have the app binary in your computer, one approach is to use binwalk to extract (`-e`) all XML files (`-y=xml`):
+If you have the app binary in your computer, one approach is to use Binwalk to extract (`-e`) all XML files (`-y=xml`):

 ```
 $ binwalk -e -y=xml ./Telegram\ X